espterm/espterm-firmware/README.md

 ## Goals

-This project aims to be a wireless terminal emulator that'll work with the likes of Arduino, STM32 / embed etc.
+This project aims to be a wireless terminal emulator that'll work with the likes of Arduino, Atmega, PIC, STM8, STM32 / mbed etc. Anything with UART, even your USB-serial dongle will work.

-Connect it to the Arduino and use the terminal for debug logging, remote control etc.
+Connect it to the Arduino via UART and use the terminal (on your PC or phone) for debug logging, remote control etc.
+It works like a simple LCD screen, in a way.

 It lets you make simple UI (manipulating the screen with ANSI sequences) and receive input from buttons on the webpage (and keyboard on PC).
+Touch input is a possibility but not currently implemented.

-The screen size should be adjustable up to 25x80 and uses 16 standard colors.
+The screen size should be adjustable up to 25x80 (via a special control sequence) and uses 16 standard colors.

 ## Project status

 *Still far from finished and also there's like zero documentation, but you can give it a spin if you wish.*

-Presently we have a working **1-way terminal** (UART->ESP->Browser) with real-time update via websocket.
+- Presently we have a working **1-way terminal** (UART->ESP->Browser) with real-time update via websocket.
   The terminal should support multiple sockets at once (not tested).

-The buttons or other input from the browser don't work yet.
+- The buttons or other input from the browser don't work yet.

+- There is also currently no way to set up the WiFi, so it'll use whatever you configured the ESP to in your previous project.
+This'll be addressed later.

 ## Setting it all up